Tracey Wickham: Personal life

 She was educated at the All Hallows' School, in Brisbane along with her sisters Julie and Kelly.
 Wickham married in 1986 and had two children, Daniel and Hannah.
 She divorced her husband in the mid-1990s.

 Her daughter, Hannah, died at the age of nineteen from synovial sarcoma on 2 October 2007.
 Wickham is an ambassador for Hannah's Chance Foundation, which supports teenage cancer victims.

 Honours and awards

+Wickham was awarded the 1978 World Trophy for Australasia as the best athlete in the region.

 On 30 December 1978, Wickham was made a Member of the Order of the British Empire.

 On 10 December 1985, she was inducted into the Sport Australia Hall of Fame, and was inducted into the International Swimming Hall of Fame at Fort Lauderdale in 1992.

 On 25 October 2000, she was awarded the Australian Sports Medal for outstanding contribution as a competitor in swimming.

 On 13 June 2005, she was awarded the Medal of the Order of Australia for service to Australian swimming and to the development of young swimmers through teaching and coaching roles.